dose-finding/comparison-non-mono/README.md

 mtpi_Run.R

-The file implements the mTPI design and provide its operating characteristics.
+The file implements the mTPI design and provides its operating characteristics.

 # BOIN